-As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$371.4 million and outstanding accounts receivable of \$10.0 million.
-Our loss for the quarter ended March 31, 2023 was \$33.7 million and our cash provided by operations was \$174.5 million.
-Included in our cash provided by operations was the \$200.0 million collection of the Milestone Payment.
+As of June 30, 2023, we had cash, cash equivalents and short-term investments of \$341.3 million and outstanding accounts receivable of \$11.2 million.
+Our loss for the quarter ended June 30, 2023 was \$37.3 million and our cash provided by operations for the six months ended June 30, 2023 was \$142.2 million, which included collection of the \$200.0 million Milestone Payment in the first quarter of 2023.

 Historically, we have incurred net losses from continuing operations and negative operating cash flows.
 We have not yet established an ongoing source of revenue sufficient to cover our operating costs and, therefore, could need to raise additional capital to accomplish our business plan and to retire our outstanding convertible senior notes due in 2026.
 We plan to continue to fund our operations for at least the next twelve months with our existing cash and investments, royalties from Rayner and our outstanding accounts receivable.
-If FDA approval is granted for narsoplimab for treatment of HSCT-TMA within the next twelve months, sales of narsoplimab may also provide funds for our operations.
-We have a sales agreement to sell shares of our common stock, from time to time, in an "at the market" equity offering facility through which we may offer and sell shares of our common stock equaling an aggregate amount up to \$150.0 million.
-Should it be determined to be strategically advantageous, we could pursue debt financings as well as public and private offerings of our equity securities, similar to those we have previously completed, or other strategic transactions, which may include licensing a portion of our existing technology.
+If FDA approves narsoplimab for treatment of any indication within the next twelve months, then sales of narsoplimab may also provide funds for our operations.
+We have a sales agreement in place for an "at the market" equity offering facility through which we may offer and sell shares of our common stock equaling an aggregate amount up to \$150.0 million.
+Should it be determined to be strategically advantageous, we could also pursue debt financings as well as public and private offerings of our equity securities, similar to those we have previously completed, or other strategic transactions, which may include licensing a portion of our existing technologies.